mountaindust/Parasitoids/analytic/README.md

 Both models accept flags and keyword arguments which will be described below.
 If a file named "config.txt" is present, Run.py will read it for keyword arguments as well.
-These should be of the form "parameter = value", and anything following a # on a line will be ignored as a comment.
+These should be of the form "parameter = value".
+Anything following a # on a line will be ignored as a comment.
 Any options passed via the terminal will override the defaults specified in config.txt.

-Saved model results can be plotted by typing "python Plot_Results.py <filename>" where <filename> is the path to the saved simulation data, with or without the file extension.
+Saved model results can be plotted by typing "python Plot_Results.py [filename]" where [filename] is the path to the saved simulation data, with or without the file extension.
 This program features an interactive menu with options including plotting single simulation days, plotting all simulation days in succession, plotting in black and white, saving model visualizations and a user specified